QuChunhe/study/Linux.md

     * Costly CPU overhead of repeated checks
     * High latency between the occurrence of the event and the next polled check
 * Concurrency and Parallelism.
+    * Different functions within an application can also be made concurrent.
+This can be achieved using multiple processes (multiprocess) or multiple threads (multithreaded), each performing its own task.
+    * Another approach is event-based concurrency, whereby an application services different functions and switches between them when events occur.

+* Non-Blocking I/O
+* Processor Binding.
+CPU affinity

 # Setting

 [The /proc filesystem documentation ](http://linuxinsight.com/proc_filesystem.html)